threefoldfoundation/info_threefold/src/energy_savings/energy_savings_digital_twin_calc.md

 Note

-- gaming & virtual reality usecases are not included in above use cases
+- network energy, AI, gaming & virtual reality energy utilization are not included (not in marketdata as well as in our calc)
-- we only compare with 20% of the total (see calc)
+- we only compare with 20% of the total potential (is parameter) = we say our Twin only relevant for 20% of market.
-- network is also out (in comparison as well as market nr)

 This shows how a digital twin can be very power efficient way how to deliver a deliver a green digital life to everyone.